Uranus and Neptune as methane planets: producing icy giants from refractory planetesimals: Introduction

 \section{Introduction}

 The first models of Uranus and Neptune were constructed based on the premise that they were formed in the outer parts of a primitive proto-planetary nebula, where the elemental abundances were considered solar.
 Thus, assuming chemical equilibrium, early studies used calculations of the expected relative molecular abundances to gauge the potential composition of the planets that formed in this region \citep{ReynoldsSummers-1965,PodolakCameron-1974}.
 Ices, such as H$_2$O, CH$_4$, and NH$_3$ were collectively found to be about twice as abundant as rocky materials.
 Hereafter, we refer to rocks as those refractory minerals in which the ratio of C to silicate-forming elements such as Si, Fe, Mg or Ca is less than 0.1, whereas in refractory organics (CHONs) this ratio is larger than 10 \citep{FomenkovaEtAl-1992}.
+Refractory organics are a subset of organic compounds, however which sublimate at higher temperatures, typically in excess of 400 K \citep{NazariEtAl-2023}.

 These early models typically considered a layered structure, with a rock core, an ice mantle, and an envelope rich in hydrogen and helium \citep{PodolakReynolds-1984,PodolakEtAl-1995}.
 Rocks were modeled mainly as silica (SiO$_2$), but sometimes mixed with other molecules (e.g., MgO, Fe, Ni) and water was considered the most abundant and therefore primary ice.
 The gas envelope was modeled mainly as a H+He solar mix with an admixture of H$_2$O, CH$_4$, and NH$_3$.
 Later developments highlighted the role of a more complex internal structure including material mixing and gradients \citep{HelledEtAl-2020,HelledFortney-2020}.